 Even before the horrific Paris terror attacks of Friday, I was wondering what had happened to Ebola.
 Where’s the coverage?
-Unless you searched it on Google, no tabloid was putting it out there, despite it being one of the worst tragedies of the past year.
+Most media outlets forgot about this story, despite it being one of the worst tragedies of the past year.

 The outbreak is over, with things getting better all over Africa.
 Many accuse the media of being exclusively negative and report only the bad news.
 Let’s prove them wrong.